haowang1992/haowang1992.github.io/_publications/TCN.md

 a simple but effective semantic metric to integrate local metric learning and global semantic constraint into a unified formula to significantly boost the performance.
 Extensive experiments on three popular large-scale datasets show that our proposed approach outperforms state-of-the-art methods to a remarkable
-extent: by more than 12% on Sketchy, 2% on TUBerlin and 6% on QuickDraw datasets in terms of retrieval accuracy.
+extent: by more than 12% on Sketchy, 2% on TU-Berlin and 6% on QuickDraw datasets in terms of retrieval accuracy.
 The project page is available at: https://haowang1992.github.io/publication/TCN